DanNixon/VOCALOID_Announcer/README.md

 # VOCALOID Announcer

-Tool for creating announcment sound files from VSQ files and an exported audio track.
+Tool for creating announcement sound files from VSQ files and an exported audio track.

 ## To use